triode3/gpfsavail-munin/README.md

 # How to change it, etc.

-There are docs in the **gpfsavail** plugin on changing it, basically you will **need** to change the filesystem names if your are not "gpfs1", "gpfs2", "gpfs3".
+There are docs in the **gpfsavail** plugin on changing it, basically you will **need** to change the filesystem names if yours are not "gpfs1", "gpfs2", "gpfs3".
 A simple search/replace on the gpfsavail plugin for those three names will get you there.

 # LICENSE